Plugin documentation follows this short message from our sponsor ;-)

 Files can be any valid filename but MUST end in .ssc

 A special version of a stylesheet that allows you to define constants throughout your sheet.
-Write your stylesheet in exactly the same way as you would normally but where you find yourself, for example, using the same color value repeatedly or the same rules block, you can save yourself typing by using constants:
+Write your stylesheet in exactly the same way as normal, but where you find yourself, for example, using the same color value repeatedly or the same rules block, you can save yourself typing by using constants:

 @branding: #123456;